-ENGLISH LANGUAGE DEVELOPMENT
+ENGLISH LANGUAGE LEARNING

-This is a multi-graded course for students who are learning English as a second language.
-Students identified by their elementary school teacher as needing language instruction will continue receiving help at Sands.
-New students to school and those who arrive from other countries will be assessed to determine the level of assistance needed.
-Students are usually given one block of ESL.
-ESL classes work on language development, and cultural awareness through subject area classes.
-This course is open to students in Grades 10, 11 and 12.
+Sands offers three multi-graded courses for students who are learning English as a second language.
+Students who are identified in elementary school as needing language instruction will continue to receive help at Sands.
+New students to the school and those arriving from other countries will be assessed to determine the level of assistance needed.